KnpLabs/php-github-api/README.markdown

 ## Requirements

 * PHP 5.2 or 5.3.
-* [php curl](http://php.net/manual/en/book.curl.php), but it is made possible to write another transport layer.
+* [php curl](http://php.net/manual/en/book.curl.php), but it is possible to write another transport layer.
 * PHPUnit to run tests.

-## Migrate php-github-api from version 2 to version 3 (current)

-Good news!
-Even if the internal code is much better, the API stays untouched!
-Only the main class has changed.
-Just replace

-    $github = new phpGitHubApi(); // old

-with

-    $github = new Github_Client(); // new

-Also you will need to setup autoloading, see instructions below.

 ## Autoload